-On 20 November 2013—nearly three years ago—the GNSO Council unanimously recommended to the ICANN Board a comprehensive, duly considered and developed policy addressing IGO/INGO protections, and formally reported it to the Board on 23 January 2014.
+On 20 November 2013—nearly three years ago—the GNSO Council unanimously recommended to the ICANN Board a comprehensive, duly considered and developed package of policy recommendations addressing IGO/INGO protections, and formally reported it to the Board on 23 January 2014.
 As noted in the report:

 Under the ICANN Bylaws, the Council’s unanimous (supermajority) support for the motion obligates the Board to adopt the recommendations unless by a vote of more than two thirds, the Board determines that the policy is not in the best interests of the ICANN community or ICANN.

 According to ICANN’s Bylaws, the Board is obligated to vote on such policy recommendations, preferably, no later than two meetings following receipt of the Board Report (ICANN Bylaws, Annex A, Section 9).
+The Council understands that the Board approved in a timely way all matters not in conflict with GAC advice, but requested additional time to consider the remaining unanimous recommendations.
+For a time, the Board and Council explored procedural options for amending the Council’s recommendations, but ultimately, the Council took no actions, and the Board seemingly tabled the matter.
+More than two years now having passed, this raises questions about how much time is appropriate for resolution of outstanding issues, and about the Board’s duty to adopt supermajority GNSO recommendations.

-While the Board indeed met and considered the policy recommendation within that timeline, it did not conduct a vote, as it is required to.
-The Council is aware, of course, that the GAC had issued advice that was in conflict with the community’s recommendation.
-However, the existence of conflicting GNSO recommendations and GAC advice does not relieve the Board of its duty to adopt a supermajority recommendation, or reject that recommendation with accompanying rationale as to why the policy is not in the best interests of the ICANN community or ICANN.
-Of course, the Board had a similar opportunity to reject the GAC’s advice and proceed with its obligation to consult with the GAC.
+Once the matter was raised again to the Board—this time by Councilors and the IGO small group, working separately.
+While the Council sought Board-level resolution of its standing PDP recommendations, the small group pursued reintroduction of largely previously considered concepts, bypassing the GNSO and raising these directly with the Board.
+Additionally, their proposal included elements addressing post-registration curative rights, which is the subject of an ongoing GNSO PDP.

-The Board instead embarked on a perplexing path, attempting to reconcile the differing positions.
-The policy languished as the Board prioritized ICANN transition matters; however, earlier this year, several Councilors and the IGO small group, working separately, raised the matter again with the Board.
-While the Council sought Board-level resolution of its standing recommendation, the small group pursued reintroduction—by skirting the GNSO and through direct contact with the Board—of largely previously considered concepts, along with a proposal addressing post-registration curative rights.
+However well-meaning the Board has been in seeking to resolve these differences, we do not feel it would be appropriate for the Board to negotiate or broker compromises between the community and the GAC (particularly, in this case, without input of the GNSO).
+This effectively would amount to policy development at the Board level, and undermine bottom-up multistakeholder policy development.

-However well intentioned the Board has been in attempting to resolve these differences, the Board cannot abdicate its duty under the bylaws to adopt the community’s consensus policy as unanimously recommended.
-Further, the Board should not, in what would amount to be policy development at the Board level, attempt to negotiate or broker compromises between the community and the GAC (particularly, in this case, without input of the GNSO).
-GNSO recommendations and GAC advice are not particularly fluid or negotiable, once arrived at.
-Such an attempt is a very dangerous precedent to set and the Council cautions the Board against further such attempts.
+We acknowledge that GNSO recommendations and GAC advice are not particularly fluid or negotiable, once arrived at.
+Attempting to harmonize these at the Board level sets a dangerous precedent, and the Council cautions the Board against pursuing such attempts.

-The Council cannot be expected to reopen a PDP concluded three years ago under a contingency that, if it does not, the Board will reject a standing recommendation.
-Further, it would be ill advised for Councilors to report to their constituencies and stakeholder groups that it intended to revisit a unanimous policy decision.
+The Council cannot reasonably be expected to reopen a PDP concluded three years ago under a contingency that, if it does not, the Board will reject a standing recommendation.
+Further, it would be ill advised for Councilors to report to their constituencies and stakeholder groups that it intended to revisit a unanimous policy decision that has neither been approved nor rejected by the ICANN Board.

 We concur with the Board’s letter to the Council of 16 June 2014, stating that procedures are available to the Council to amend policy recommendations prior to the Board’s vote, and appreciate the reference to GNSO Operating Procedures.
 While we have elected not to amend the existing recommendation, the Council intends to operate in compliance with its procedures.
-We ask the Board to do the same.
+We ask the Board to do the same, for the small group to respect the operating procedures meant to provide for fair and orderly consideration of issues of importance, and to ensure their legitimacy within the GNSO, particularly with regard to contracted parties.

-The IGO CRM PDP
+The IGO CRP PDP

-In forwarding the small group’s proposal to the Council, and with regard to the currently ongoing PDP on IGO/INGO access to curative rights mechanisms, you note in your letter:
+In forwarding the small group’s proposal to the Council, and with regard to the currently ongoing PDP on IGO/INGO access to curative rights processes, you note in your letter: